sts10/sts10.github.io/_posts/2020-09-08-exploring-age-and-rage.markdown

 ## Installation

-To install rage, there are a couple options listed in the [README on Github](https://github.com/str4d/rage#installation) ([likewise with age](https://github.com/FiloSottile/age#installation), if you're going that route).
+To install rage, there are a couple options listed in the [README on Github](https://github.com/str4d/rage#installation), including homebrew, ([likewise with age](https://github.com/FiloSottile/age#installation), if you're going that route).

 Since I have an up-to-date version of the Rust language [installed](https://www.rust-lang.org/tools/install) (1.46) already set up, I installed rage by running `cargo install rage`.